lmccay/knoxfs/README.md

 A very simple node.js CLI to interact with Hadoop through an Apache Knox gateway

+Node.js must be installed on your machine for KnoxFs to work.
+You can download the installer for your favorite platform from http://nodejs.org/download/.

 Simply clone this project and install it with npm to get all of the dependencies and run.

 ```